-He was trained as an engineer, but has been an interdisciplinary researcher with the intention of bridging various disciplines.
+He is an Engineer by training and a Chartered Ergonomist and Human Factor Specialist.
+He has been an interdisciplinary researcher with the intention of bridging various disciplines (system science, behaviour science and implementation science) into healthcare system design.
 Thomas holds a bachelor degree (1995) and master’s degree (1997) in mechanical engineering, both from Yonsei University, South Korea, and a PhD in engineering design (2007) from Engineering Design Centre, University of Cambridge.
-Prior to his academic career, he worked at Samsung Electronics as a R&D engineer (1997-2000) and an internal innovative design consultant (2001-2003) specialising in TRIZ (Russian acronym for "Theory of Inventive Problem Solving").
+Prior to his academic career, he worked at Samsung Electronics as a R&D engineer (1997-2000) and an internal innovative design consultant (2001-2003).

 Research group: Human Factors and Complex Systems.